This is a conversation I have more often than I'd like to admit.

 Approximately 1.5 hours before getting to Wiarton, we're looking at the map.
 Navigator claims he has never been to these caves before.
 I'm a little skeptical, since he is one who has Been Many Places, but he insists so I believe him.

 Navigator: So, we have to turn onto Grey Road 1, but since it's in town, it'll probably be called something different.
-I dunno, something like "Frank Street".
+I dunno, something like "Frank Street".1.5 hours later, we are in Wiarton, driving around getting gas, food and Tim Hortons coffee.
+We turn onto a side street.
+It's Frank Street.

 Me: It'd be funny if it was actually called Frank Street.